 Jauregui, J. C., Rucah, C., Crawford, J., Jadwin-Cakmak, L., Concehla, C., Onyango, D. P., Harper, G. W. (In Press).
 Experiences of Violence and Mental Health Concerns among Sexual and Gender Minority Adults in Western Kenya.
 LGBT Health.

 Loeb, T. , Jauregui, J. C., Wyatt, G. E., Chin, D., Hamilton, A., Zhang, M., Holloway, I. W., Patron, D. J. (2021).
 Does Gender Role Conflict Moderate the Relationship between Lifetime Adversity and HIV Stigma in a Community Sample of HIV-Seropositive Black Men?
 Journal of Men and Masculinities.

+Currently, Julia is a graduate research assistant for the Youth-Justice Node of the Life Course Intervention Research Network.
 Prior to UCLA, Julia graduated from Cornell University in 2018 with her B.S. in Human Development and a minor in Feminist, Gender, and Sexuality Studies.
 At Cornell, her scholarship focused on research-practice partnerships, and adolescent relationships and mental health.
 She also worked with Cornell Cooperative Extension to develop trauma-informed care training for afterschool programs, and taught in a degree program for incarcerated students.
 After graduating, she worked at NYC’s child welfare and juvenile justice agency, and at a community-based service provider on the evaluation and quality improvement of youth leadership and mental health programs.